- Learn how to find investors for a restaurant despite high failure rates in the industry

 Consider all available restaurant funding options

-When looking for financial help to start your business, you’ll have to choose between two ways of getting restaurant funding: debt or equity.
+When looking for financial help to start your business, you’ll have to choose between two ways of restaurant financing options: debt or equity.
 There are many types of lenders and investors in the restaurant business all with different goals, requirements, and expectations.
 First, you should consider them all:

 Restaurant angel investors are usually high net worth individuals looking for interesting business opportunities that also offer a high level of return for the amount of perceived risk.